syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 **Datasource Initialization**

-Now the connection string to connect OLAP Cube, OlapClient and JavaScriptSerializer instances are created immediately inside the main class in `**OlapClientService.svc.cs**` file.
+Now, the connection string to connect OLAP Cube, OlapClient and JavaScriptSerializer instances are created immediately inside the main class in `**OlapClientService.svc.cs**` file.

 {% highlight c# %}